-"The (conceptual) table containing information on multicast multicast addresses which are to be forwarded by the SMF process.
+This is the (conceptual) table containing information on multicast addresses which are to be forwarded by the SMF process.
 This table represents an IP filters table for forwarding (or not) packets based upon their IP multicast address.

 The SMF process can be configured to forward only those multicast addresses found within the smfCfgAddrForwardingTable.
-As such, addresses which are to be forwarded by the SMF process MUST be found within the address ranges configured within this table, unless this table is empty.
+As such, addresses which are to be forwarded by the SMF process MUST be found within

-Each row is associated with a range of multicast addresses, and ranges for different rows must be disjoint.
-Different rows MAY share a common smfCfgAddrForwardingGroupName to administratively associate different rows.

 '''

+the address ranges configured within this table, unless

+this table is empty.

+Each row is associated with a range of multicast

+addresses, and ranges for different rows must be disjoint.

+Different rows MAY share a common

+smfCfgAddrForwardingGroupName to administratively

+associate different rows.

 The objects in this table are persistent and when written

 the entity SHOULD save the change to non-volatile storage."

 REFERENCE

 "See Section 9.1.
 'Forwarded Multicast Groups' in

 RFC 6621 - Simplified Multicast Forwarding

 (SMF), Macker, J., May 2012."

 ::= { smfConfigurationGroup 13 }

-smfCfgAddrForwardingEntry OBJECT-TYPE
+smfCfqAddrForwardingEntry OBJECT-TYPE

-SYNTAX

 SmfCfgAddrForwardingEntry

 MAX-ACCESS not-accessible

-current

-STATUS
+STATUS current

 DESCRIPTION

 "An entry (conceptual row) containing the information on a

 particular multicast scope."

 INDEX { smfCfgAddrForwardingIndex }

 ::= { smfCfgAddrForwardingTable 1 }

 SmfCfgAddrForwardingEntry ::= SEQUENCE {

-smfCfgAddrForwardingIndex Integer32,
+\verb|smfCfgAddrForwardingIndex| Integer 32,\\

-smfCfgAddrForwardingGroupName SnmpAdminString, smfCfgAddrForwardingAddrType InetAddressType, smfCfgAddrForwardingAddress InetAddress,
+smfCfgAddrForwardingAroupName SnmpAdminString, smfCfgAddrForwardingAddrType InetAddressType, smfCfgAddrForwardingAddress InetAddress,

 smfCfgAddrForwardingAddrPrefixLength

 InetAddressPrefixLength,

 smfCfgAddrForwardingStatus

 RowStatus

+}

 smfCfgAddrForwardingIndex

 OBJECT-TYPE

-Integer32 (1..2147483647)
+SYNTAX Integer32 (1..2147483647)

-SYNTAX

 MAX-ACCESS not-accessible

+STATUS

 current

-STATUS

 DESCRIPTION

 "This object identifies an unique entry

 for a forwarding group.
 The index for

 this entry is a unique value,

 greater than zero, for each row.

 It is recommended that values are assigned

 contiguously starting from 1.

+'''

+'''

 The value for each row index MUST remain

 constant from one re-initialization

 of the entity's management system to the

 next re-initialization."

-::= { smfCfgAddrForwardingEntry 1 }
+::= { smfCfqAddrForwardingEntry 1 }

-smfCfqAddrForwardingGroupName OBJECT-TYPE
+smfCfgAddrForwardingGroupName OBJECT-TYPE

+SYNTAX

 SnmpAdminString

-SYNTAX

-'''

-'''

 MAX-ACCESS read-create

-STITATE

-current.
+STATUS

+current

 DESCRIPTION

 "This object identifies a group name for a set of

 row entries in order to administratively associate

 a set of address ranges.

 If there is no group name or this object is

 otherwise not applicable, then this object contains

 a zero-length string.

 This object is persistent and when written

 the entity SHOULD save the change to

 non-volatile storage."

 ::= { smfCfgAddrForwardingEntry 2 }

-smfCfqAddrForwardingAddrType OBJECT-TYPE
+smfCfgAddrForwardingAddrType OBJECT-TYPE

 SYNTAX InetAddressType { ipv4(1), ipv6(2) }

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The type of the addresses in the multicast

 forwarding ranges identified by this table.

 Only the values ipv4(1) and ipv6(2) are

 supported.

 This object is persistent and when written

 the entity SHOULD save the change to

 non-volatile storage."

 ::= { smfCfgAddrForwardingEntry 3 }

 smfCfgAddrForwardingAddress OBJECT-TYPE

-SYNTAX InetAddress (SIZE(4|16))
+InetAddress (SIZE(4|16))

 MAX-ACCESS read-create

 STATUS

 current

 DESCRIPTION

 "The multicast group address which, when

 combined with smfCfgAddrForwardingAddrPrefixLength,

 gives the group prefix for this forwarding range.

-The InetAddressType is given by

-smfCfgAddrForwardingAddrType.

-This address object is only significant up to

-smfCfgAddrForwardingAddrPrefixLength bits.
-The

-remaining address bits are set to zero.
-This is

-especially important for this index field,

-Any non-zero bits would signify an entirely

 '''